Real96/HGSSRockSmashItemsRNGTool/README.md

 # HGSSRockSmashItemsRNGTool
-This tool will let you RNG abuse rocksmash items in HGSS games
+This tool will let you RNG abuse rock smash items in HGSS games